-- occionate the complaint of dissatisfied, and know how to do so. - oC27 Complaints are dealt with promptly and the client is kept informed about the process. - oC28 Self-employed barristers, chambers and BSB authorised bodies run their practices without discrimination. - oc29 Pupils are treated fairly and all vacancies for pupillages are advertised openly.

-D1.1 Complaints rules
+O Outcomes oC26 Clients know that they can make a complaint if dissatisfied, and know how to do so. oC27 Complaints are dealt with promptly and the client is kept informed about the process. oC28 Self-employed barristers, chambers and BSB authorised bodies run their practices without discrimination. oC29 Pupils are treated fairly and all vacancies for pupillages are advertised openly.
+D1.1 Complaints rules rC99 You must notify clients in writing when you are instructed, or, if that is if not practicable, at the next appropriate opportunity: